Dublin and Mystical Side-Trips

 While the museum pieces are impressive, the place to commune with the ancient soul of Ireland is in its lush countryside.
 The peaceful Boyne River Valley, just an hour's drive north of Dublin, offers a world-class concentration of historical and spiritual sites.

 In one day you can see the capital of ancient Irish kings; some of Ireland's finest high crosses; crawl through burial mounds older than the pyramids; and be back in Dublin in time for dinner and a pub crawl.
 And that's precisely our plan.

 The Hill of Tara was the most important center of political and religious power in pre-Christian Ireland.
 It was seat of the High Kings of Celtic Ireland.

 Jean: And this is the place where you will find the soul of Ireland.
 Here on this Hill of Tara.

 Local guide Jean Thornton is giving us a sample of Tara's prehistoric, medieval, and modern history.

 Rick: So for 5,000 years people have come here?

-Now, this is what St. Patrick used to explain Christianity to the high king.
+Now, this is what St. Patrick used to explain Christianity to the High King.
 He used this as a symbol.
-There are three leaves and one stem on this little shamrock — the Father, the Son and the Holy Spirit — and that is how he explained the Trinity, the concept of Christianity, to this pagan king.
+There are three leaves and one stem on this little piece of shamrock — the Father, the Son and the Holy Spirit — and that is how he explained the Trinity, the concept of Christianity, to this pagan king.